KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\migrations\env.py:36`

 **Description**:
-The `run_migrations_offline` method is designed to handle database schema migrations in an offline mode, allowing for the generation and application of migration scripts without requiring a live connection to the database, typically used in scenarios where direct database access is restricted or unavailable.
+The `run_migrations_offline` method is likely used to execute database migrations when the application is not connected to the internet or the database server.
+It's unclear who calls this method without more context, but it could be called by a system administrator or automatically by the system during startup or maintenance periods.

 ---